bbc/tams/docs/appnotes/0003-tag-names.md

 Used by BBC R&D's experimental internal stream ingest service named "Salmon".
 Records the Salmon job ID which created the Flow.

+### writing_flow_timing_temi_timestamps

+Status: **Implementation specific**

+A boolean signalling that this Flow includes TEMI timing in MPEG-TS.
+The media's timestamp is stored in the ptp_timestamp property in the TEMI Timeline Descriptor.

 ### \_cloudfit_squirrel_segmentation_rate

 Status: **Implementation specific**

 Used in BBC R&D's experimental internal TAMS implementation named "Squirrel".
+A string representation of a Fraction, used to set the segment rate (segments per second) of the Flow.
+This is an average rate.
+Actual segment rates/durations may vary.

+### \_tams_segmentation_rate

+Status: **Implementation specific**

 A string representation of a Fraction, used to set the segment rate (segments per second) of the Flow.
 This is an average rate.
 Actual segment rates/durations may vary.